dmitrycello/yaglpp/README.md

 - [GLFW classes](README.md#glfw-classes)
 - [Helper classes](README.md#helper-classes)

 YAGL++ is _"yet another"_ attempt to develop a C++ gear for the OpenGL API, merging its assets into the C++ objects.
 There are plenty of similar projects on the GitHub.
 So, why another one?
 The present library aims to fill the gap as a _thoughtful_, _transparent_ and _complete_ library, which includes every single API asset documented by [Khronos Reference Pages](https://registry.khronos.org/OpenGL-Refpages/gl4/).
-Primarily, YAGL++ was designed as a tool to help [learning OpenGL API](https://learnopengl.com/), but after a while it turned out to be quite efficient.
+Primarily, YAGL++ was designed as a tool to help [Learning OpenGL API](https://learnopengl.com/), but after a while it turned out to be quite efficient.
 It takes care of the routine work, allowing to develop the application in less complicated manner, and without substantial overhead.
 The C++ features make the OpenGL programming more intuitive, clear and stable.
 For example, using the [overloaded functions](https://learn.microsoft.com/en-us/cpp/cpp/function-overloading) is much more convenient than to recall the every exact API name, such as **`glUniform3fv`**.
 Instead, it is possible to just call **`Uniform::Set`** class method with the appropriate parameters.

 The library consists of the _header files_ only, and requires the C++ 11 compiler or later, so the basic knowledge of [C++ programming language](https://learn.microsoft.com/en-us/cpp/cpp/cpp-language-reference?view=msvc-170) is required to  reading through the following section.
 The library uses standard library functions in its code, thus being cross-platform.
 However, it was initially designed to be used with MS Visual Studio under OS Windows.
 Therefore, the following features may be unavailable under different environment: